PlainConcepts/NetCore-Docker-Workshop/README.md

-# Containerized Azure AppService deployment steps
+# AppService deployment steps

+This section is intended to deploy our containerized applications in Azure hosting the apps to an AppService.

 1. Run container with AZ tools